jumeneguete/api-sing-me-a-song/README.md

 On this project I was training Typescript for the very first time. <br>
 It was very challenging, but the final result is great. <br>
 ➔ Next step here is to add routes that select and recommend songs by genre. <br>
-➔ Also, I will fix fix integration tests adding tests for expected arrays. <br>
+➔ Also, I will fix fix integration tests adding tests for expected arrays when the route responds one. <br>

 ### 🔹🔹How to run